 It would be best if you took an interest in their school and academic life.
-Try to have frequent conversations about their school works, how it is going, where the following tests are, the result of the previous test, and so on.
-It would be best to have a proper conversation about their study more than interrogating them about their studies.
+Try to have frequent conversations about their school work, how it is going, where the following tests are, the result of the previous test, and so on.
+It would be best to have a proper conversation about their study rather than interrogating them about their studies.

 Also, it would help if you were around them when they are doing their homework.
 This will ensure that you are available to them to solve any problem they have with their studies.

 One thing that you need to be sure of is not to overdo it.
 By this, it means do not always talk about their studies; this will start to make your teen monotonous about their studies.

 Praise and Reward For Their Effort More Than Result

 One important thing that you need to teach your kids about it: hardwood matters more than results.
 To teach your kids about the importance of hard work and respect hard work, you can reward or praise them every time they work hard.

 When you keep praising and rewarding your kids for their hard work regardless of their result, they will never stop their hard work.
 Also, another reason you praise your kid's hard work is that teens can get upset when they cannot get the result even though they worked hard.
 By praising them, they will get motivated to work hard in the future as well.